Select Department

 Here is a great resource on how to record yourself, you’ll be surprised by how fast you are getting better and how much you are developing your style!

-A great method for development is playing with others.
-Everyone has there own style and playing with other people will show you what they do, and open your mind from your regular routine.
+A great development method is playing with others.
+Everyone has their style and playing with other people will show you what they do, and open your mind from your routine.

-More experienced DJ’s will teach you loads and then also going and seeing people play… Submerge yourself into music and learning how to DJ.
-It is a skill that no one can really teach you, you can be shown but it all comes down to your practice and obsession with music.
+More experienced DJs will teach you loads as will seeing people play… Submerge yourself into music and learn how to DJ.
+It is a skill that no one can teach you, you can be shown but it all comes down to your practice and obsession with music.
 You are learning an instrument and a craft, the 20,000 hours it takes to become a master are lengthy.
-Time to get crackin!

 This tutorial from Will at Pyramind talks you through How to DJ.
 He goes through